Patients and Families Overview

 How family/friends can help ICU patients:

-- Speak softly and use simple words or phrases
+- Speak calmly and use simple words or phrases

 - Remind the patient of the day and date.